vsancnaj/Skincare-Efficacy-Predictor/README.md

-# Hybrid Skincare Recommendation System
+# Skincare Product Recommendation System

 Understanding that skincare efficacy is highly individualized.
 The impact of a product varies significantly across different skin types, with ingredients playing a crucial role in both the potential benefits and risks, such as irritation or allergic reactions.
 Additionally, this system acknowledges the consumer's interest in finding cost-effective products without compromising on quality.
 By exploring alternatives and ingredient substitutes that are more readily available, it is often possible to achieve similar results to those of higher-priced items.